 What is this?

 Hello, and welcome to my Patreon campaign for my beloved computer space game-centric blog, Space Game Junkie!
 Space Game Junkie is a love letter to the space game genre, a haven for developers and fans to come together and share their love of spaceships, space stations, even space suits.
-I've been running Space Game Junkie for a little over three years now, and while it's doing well, I know it can do better, and that comes down pretty much to me.
+I've been running Space Game Junkie for a little over seven years now, and while it's doing well, I know it can do better, and that comes down pretty much to me.
 I put a lot of time and soul into Space Game Junkie, and while I'm proud of the work I've done, I know I can do more.
-What I don't want is to litter the site with ugly advertisements and the like, which is one of the primary reasons I created this campaign.
-What I would love is for eventually my income from this monthly campaign and other avenues to simply cover the cost of hosting the blog and such.
-Money is a great motivator as well, and it will help give me confidence to see that I'm supported by people who love space games as much as I do.
+In losing my last job, I now have the time, brainpower and willpower to dedicate myself to Space Game Junkie far more than ever before, even full-time if possible.
+To make this dream a reality, I could use some help, but we'll get to that in a moment.

 Who are you?